 It could defiantly be improved, however.
 It would be so much nicer if the actual Eglu was bigger so the rabbits could have more indoor room.
 I also wish they sold more solid sides for the winter, rather than just plastic.

-I will write a blog for the Eglu in the winter once I have seen how it holds up in a cold snap.
+I have written a blog about how the Eglu holds up in a cold snap.